melissahazlewood/logistic-regression-on-breast-cancer-data/README.md

 # logistic-regression-on-breast-cancer-data
-Practice using scikit-learn's logistic regression to classify tumors as malignant or benign.
+This project is used as practice using scikit-learn's logistic regression to classify tumors as malignant or benign.

+Code, plots, and text descriptions are found in the iPython notebook.